atmtools/typhon/doc/tutorials/fileset.rst

    # numpy arrays
    data = b_fileset["2018-01-01":"2018-01-02"]

-   # data is now a list of ArrayGroup objects.
+   # data is now a list of xr.Dataset objects.

-What if we want to create a new file for our Dataset?
+What if we want to create a new file for our FileSet?
 How does this work?
 It is as simple as reading them.
-Create your data object first and then pass it to the Dataset:
+Create your data object first and then pass it to the FileSet:

 .. code-block:: python

-   import numpy as np
+   import xarray as xr
-   from typhon.spareice import Array, ArrayGroup

-   # Create an ArrayGroup which holds data in form of numpy arrays.
-This should
+   # Create a xr.Dataset which holds data in form of numpy arrays:
-   # work with xarray.Dataset as well.
-   data = ArrayGroup()
+   data = xr.Dataset()
-   data['lat'] = Array(
+   data['lat'] = 'time', 90 * np.sin(np.linspace(0, 6.28, 7))
-       90*np.sin(np.linspace(0, 6.28, 7)),
-       dims=('time',)
+   data['lon'] = 'time',  np.linspace(-180, 180, 7)
+   data['data'] = data['lat'] * 2 + np.random.randn(7)
+   data["time"] = pd.date_range(
+       "2018-01-03 06:00:00", "2018-01-03 12:00:00", freq="h"
    )
-   data['lon'] = Array(
-       np.linspace(-180, 180, 7), dims=('time',)
-   )
-   data['data'] = Array(
-       data['lat'] * 2 + np.random.randn(7), dims=('time',)
-   )
-   data["time"] = np.arange(
-       "2018-01-03 06:00:00", "2018-01-03 13:00:00",
-       dtype="datetime64[h]"
-   )

-   # Save this ArrayGroup object to a file that belongs to our Dataset:
+   # Save this xr.Dataset object to a file that belongs to our fileset.
+The
+   # given timestamps indicate the time coverage of the file:
-   dataset["2018-01-03 06:00:00":"2018-01-03 12:00:00"] = data
+   b_fileset["2018-01-03 06:00:00":"2018-01-03 12:00:00"] = data

-If we look now in our dataset directory, we find a new file called *data/SatelliteB/2018/01/03/060000-120000.nc.gz*.
-We can unzip it and see its content with a netCDF viewer (e.g. panoply).
-So our Dataset object took our ArrayGroup, put it into a netCDF file and gzipped it automatically.
-The Dataset object tries to detect from the path suffix the format of the files.
+If we look now in our dataset directory, we find a new file called *data/SatelliteB/2018-01-03/060000-120000.nc*.
+We can see its content with a netCDF viewer (e.g. panoply).
+So our FileSet object took our xarray.Dataset and put it into a netCDF file automatically.
+The FileSet object tries to detect from the path suffix the format of the files.
 This works for netCDF files (*\*.nc*) and for CSV files (*\*.txt*, *\*.asc* or *\*.csv*).

 Handling other file formats
 +++++++++++++++++++++++++++

 What happens with files in CSV format but with a different filename suffix?
 Or with other file formats, e.g. such as from CloudSat instruments?
-Can the Dataset read and write them as well?
+Can the FileSet read and write them as well?
 Yes, it can.
 But it is going to need some help of us before doing so.
-To understand this better, we have to be honest: the Dataset object cannot do very much; it simply finds files and compress / decompress them if necessary.
+To understand this better, we have to be honest: the FileSet object cannot do very much; it simply finds files and compress / decompress them if necessary.
 However, to read or create files, it trusts a *file handler* and let it do the format-specific work.
 A file handler is an object, which knows everything about a certain file format and hence can read it or use it to write a new file.
-The Dataset object automatically tries to find an adequate file handler according to the filename suffix.
-Hence, it knew that our files from *Satellite B* (with the suffix *.nc.gz*) have to be decompressed and then opened with the :class:`~typhon.spareice.handlers.common.NetCDF4` file handler.
+The FileSet object automatically tries to find an adequate file handler according to the filename suffix.
+Hence, it knew that our files from *Satellite B* (with the suffix *.nc*) have to be opened with the :class:`~typhon.spareice.handlers.common.NetCDF4` file handler.

 If we want to use another file handler, we can set the file handler by ourselves.
-Let's demonstrate this by using another dataset, e.g. data from *Satellite C*.
+Let's demonstrate this by using another fileset, e.g. data from *Satellite C*.
 Its structure looks like this:

 .. _fig-example-dataset_c: